araaish/araaish.github.io/_posts/2020-7-16-winning-giveaways-with-twitterbot.md

 If you have a social media account, you have probably noticed a product giveaway in a sponsored add or by your favorite content creator.
 In the last decade, these digital media platforms have allowed for a new method for marketing and customer engagement: online giveaways.

-I noticed these kind of giveaways increasing in my social media feeds, and I had one simple question – _what would make it worthwhile to enter?_
+I noticed these kind of giveaways increasing in my social media feeds, and I had a question – _what would make it worthwhile to enter?_

 The answer is by drastically increasing your chances.
 One entry in a lucky draw is a waste of time when there are thousands of entries.
 The first idea to come to mind would be to increase your entries, but most contests require giving away information or limit your entries behind paywalls or otherwise simply to maintain the integrity of the contest.

 Thus the last idea is to enter many contests.
 If the probability of winning one contest is low, we can increase our chances of winning _something_ by entering as many contests as possible.
 So I thought about using automation to enter some online contests.

 Hunter Scott has a great [project](https://www.hscott.net/twitter-contest-winning-as-a-service/) that informed my process with this project.
-Definitely check it out if you want to try this out yourself.

-### Twitter Botting
+### Twitter Bots

 Twitter is perhaps the easiest platform for entering giveaways.
 There are many giveaways where the only criteria to enter is a RT (retweet) and a follow.
 By taking advantage of the twitter API, we can write a relatively simple Python script to periodically web scrape the twitter search results for the #giveaway tags and retweet eligible tweets.

-### The Process

-So I'll walk you through the steps I took from start to finish, and maybe you can try some social media bots of your own with various purposes.

 #### Twitter API